 The maintenance of cost records has been prescribed by the Central Government undersection 148(1) of the Act for activity related to Education and Wind Power Generation.According to the information and explanations given to us and on the basis of ourexamination thereof we report that the company is maintaining the prescribed costrecords.
 We have however not made a detailed examination of the cost records with a viewto determine whether they are accurate or complete.

 b) Disputed statutory dues: Details of statutory dues which havenot been deposited as at March 31st 2022 on account of disputes are given below:

 |Nature of dues ||Period to which the amount relates ||Forum where the Dispute is pending ||Amount (In Lacs) |

 ix.
 Dues to Financial Institution or Bank or Debenture holders:

-ix.
-Application of IPO FPO and Term loans-
+x.
+Application of IPO FPO and Term loans: -

 According to the information and explanations given to us the Company did not raiseany money by way of initial public offer or further public offer (including debtinstruments) and term loans during the year therefore provisions of clause (ix) ofparagraph 3 of the order are not applicable.

-x Fraud on or by the company-noticed or reported-
+xi.
+Fraud on or by the company-noticed or reported: -

 According to the information and explanations given to us and to the best of ourknowledge and belief no fraud on the company by its officers or employees or by theCompany has been noticed or reported during the year.